 Still, unicorns exist across many different cultures and religions, and yet few – if any – were ever shown to have wings, or even the power of flight.
 However, winged unicorns do exist now, and are often referred to as unicus, pegacorns, or alicorns.

 People began drawing and talking about these beautiful creatures around 2500 years ago, so they aren’t new, though they don’t share the unicorn’s extensive history.
 They may have arisen from some confusion with the Pegasus, or it’s possible that they’re just a reflection of unicorns’ ever-growing mythical powers.
+Make sure you also have a look on our article Can Unicorns Fly?

 The Pegasus VS The Unicorn